JulianaMancera/DriverMonitoringSystem/README.md

 ---

-## 📄 License
+## License

-Developed as an undergraduate thesis.
-Intended for academic and non-commercial research purposes only.
+This project was developed as an undergraduate thesis at New Era University.
+It is intended for academic and non-commercial research purposes only.
+Unauthorized reproduction, distribution, or commercial use of any part of this project — including the model architecture, source code, and documentation — is not permitted without prior written consent from the authors.